alonmuroch/ethaccrualasset_website/webapp/README.md

 - IMP Actual Boost = `((Yearly IMP ÷ Validators) × SSV price) ÷ (32 × ETH price × ETH APR)`

 `VITE_IMP_MAX_INFLATION_PERCENT` (default `15`) controls the max inflation cap applied to the total SSV supply.

+## IMP Tier tab

+Use the **IMP Tier** tab to see which incentive bracket applies to the current staked ETH input.
+The highlight card shows the active APR boost, while the table lists every validator/effective-balance range along with its boost percentage.
+Rows update automatically as you adjust the staked ETH slider.